marginnoteapp/marginnote-api/README.md

 # MarginNote API

-Type definitions for the latest MarginNote API and some useful utility functions.
+> **warning**
+>

-Warning: The MarginNote API is still in early alpha and is subject to change at any time!
+> The MarginNote API is still in early alpha and is subject to change at any time!

+Type definitions for the latest MarginNote API, and some utility functions that allow you to develop more powerful addon.

 ## Usage